Shopify/shopify-api-js/docs/usage/oauth.md

       req,
       res,
       req.query as unknown as AuthQuery,
-    ); // req.query must be cast to unkown and then AuthQuery in order to be accepted ACTIVE_SHOPIFY_SHOPS[SHOP] = session.scope;
+    ); // req.query must be cast to unknown and then AuthQuery in order to be accepted ACTIVE_SHOPIFY_SHOPS[SHOP] = session.scope;
     console.log(session.accessToken);
   } catch (error) {